 We’ve traced the history of the Victorian back to Hans and Karen Olson who built the home and in the late 1800’s.
 The above picture is of the home with the family enjoying the front porch and garden.
 Hans was the town shoemaker.

 Their daughter, Tilla, became a talented millener.
 Tilla never married and was known as Aunt Tilla to everyone.
 Her shop was called Aunt Tilla’s Hat House.
-Aunt Tilla sold her beautiful hand made creations to ladies in the village from her first floor shop of The Victorian.
+Aunt Tilla sold her beautiful hand-made creations to ladies in the village from her first floor shop of The Victorian.
 Her hats were displayed and enjoyed from the large picture window facing Main Street.
-Her hats are currently displayed at the Cambridge Historic School Museum just around the corner from the Victorian.
+Her hats are currently displayed at the Cambridge Historic School Museum located just around the corner from the Victorian.

 She ran a boarding house on the second floor.
 One of the “famous” residents was Les Punzel who was a Cambridge State Bank executive.
 A street bearing the Punzel name is located in neighboring Rockdale.

 Aunt Tilla served one meal a day to her guests as there were no restaurants in the village at that time.
 Her cousin stayed with her for a while and helped create the beautiful backyard garden.

 Aunt Tilla held a festive holiday party during the annual Bavarian Christmas celebration in Cambridge.
 The finest Cambridge families came to enjoy the party including the Amundsen family.
 The Amundsens are an important part of Cambridge history.
 The building housing the Village Hall, library and police station around the corner from The Victorian bears the Amundsen name.